 Teens make mistakes and that does not change because they attended a youth boot camp.
 If camp is a punishment, instead of cultivating a sense of responsibility, it incentivizes teens to hide future mistakes.

-Before looking for “Boot camps near me” or “scared straight camps near me” online, look into the benefits of wilderness therapy and how it is different from youth boot camps.
+Before looking online for “Boot camps near me” or a “scared straight program near me”, look into the benefits of wilderness therapy and how it is different from boot camps for at-risk youth.

 Wilderness therapy programs are different from the other boot camps for kids.

 The philosophy behind wilderness therapy is to help teach teens the coping mechanisms and social skills necessary to affect change in their own lives.
-Unlike boot camps for kids, wilderness therapy programs like Outback do not punish kids, but rather, teach them new life skills.
+Unlike boot camps for kids, wilderness therapy programs like Outback do not punish kids, but rather, teach them new life skills that will improve their .

 Teens are placed into wilderness groups where they hike, do therapy assignments, learn primitive survival skills, play games, maintain the campsite, complete group initiatives and study the wilderness.
-They do all this alongside having two days a week devoted to individual therapy sessions.
+They do all this alongside having two days a week devoted to individual therapy sessions with a master’s level therapist using modalities like cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT).

 It is while doing all this that the teens learn how to interact with one another and solve problems on their own as well as in a group.
 Therapy helps them work on the problems they had before camp.
 Teens can draw parallels between what they are learning at camp and what they need to do when they return home.

 This is the main difference between wilderness therapy and the typical boot camp for troubled teens.
 Boot camps do not focus on teaching troubled teens how to act.
-They work under the assumption that the kids act poorly because they’re bad kids.
+They work under the assumption that the kids act poorly because they’re bad kids, they’re “.
 Unlike these boot camps for troubled teens, wilderness therapy programs assume that these teens need help.

 The person who benefits the most from wilderness therapy is the teen.
 Unlike in kids’ boot camps, teens flourish under the direction of camp counselors.
 But they are not the only ones who will benefit from taking part in a wilderness therapy program.